Long-beaked echidna: Anatomy

 Like the other species of echidna, long-beaked echidnas have spurs on their hind legs.
 These spurs are vestigial; part of a repressed venom system akin to the one on the platypus.
 Juveniles have a sheath covering their spurs, one of the only determining traits of young.
 Male spurs are nonfunctional and females usually lose their spurs as they age.
 However, this is not a reliable way of determining sex.

-The Z. attenboroughi (Cyclops long-beaked echidna) and the Z. Bartoni (Eastern long-beaked echidna) usually have 4, sometimes 5, clawed toes on each foot.
-The Z. bruijni (Western long-beaked echidna) has 4 toes on each foot, but only 3 of the 4 toes are clawed.
+The Cyclops long-beaked echidna (Z. attenboroughi) and the Eastern long-beaked echidna (Z. bartoni) usually have 4 or 5 clawed toes on each foot.
+The Western long-beaked echidna (Z. bruijni) has 4 toes on each foot, but only 3 of the 4 toes are clawed.